Sign In / Sign Out

 1. How do students participate in research in the School of Molecular Sciences?

 Answer: There are many opportunities for students in the School of Molecular Sciences to work with faculty doing research.
-You can find more information on how to do research at Undergraduate Research.
+You can find more information on how to do research at our Undergraduate Research Page.
 Be sure to peruse all of the links on the right side of that website.

 Students may do research which is related to chemistry or biochemistry outside the School of Molecular Sciences, but projects need to be approved by our department if the student wants to receive BCH or CHM credit for the experience.